Optimal design of lottery with cumulative prospect theory: Preliminaries

 The most widely used value function for CPT is

-where $\wconb \in \setR[]$ is an outcome and $\alpha,\beta,\lambda$ are hyperparameters satisfying $\alpha,\beta\in(0,1)$ and $\lambda>0$.
-The parameters $\paren*{\alpha, \beta, \propminus}$ are usually set for the function to be steeper for loss than gain, which is known as loss aversion.
+where $\wconb \in \setR[]$ is an outcome and $\alpha,\beta,\lambda$ are hyperparameters satisfying $\alpha,\beta\in\paren*{0,1}$ and $\lambda>0$.
+The parameters $\paren*{\alpha, \beta, \propminus}$ are usually set for the function to be steeper for losses than gains, which is known as loss aversion.
 Throughout this paper, we assume that the value function is represented as \cref{def:utilityfunc}.
 We will discuss possible extensions to more general value functions in \cref{sec:conclusion}.